What are Anti-Dumping Duties & How Do They Relate to Mattresses?

 In 2018, major brands such as Serta Simmons Bedding and Tempur Sealy International petitioned for relief from a large number of low-priced mattresses being dumped in their playing field, but they weren’t the only ones.
 Manufacturers and companies including Corsicana Mattress Company, Elite Comfort Solutions, Future Foam Inc., FXI, Inc., Innocor, Inc., Kolcraft Enterprises Inc., and Leggett & Platt Incorporated also join the list of petitioners.
 Together, these businesses represent over 50% of the U.S. mattress industry, operating over 50 manufacturing plants across the nation and employing more than 8,000 individuals in manufacturing-related jobs alone.

-In May of 2019, the Department of Commerce successfully rolled out preliminary anti-dumping duties on mattresses imported from China.
+In May of 2021, the Department of Commerce successfully rolled out preliminary anti-dumping duties on mattresses imported from China.
 Fees on imported mattresses can range anywhere from 200% to 1,700% of the value of the bed, which makes it a lot harder for these manufacturers to afford to import a large number of goods.
-From now until November 2019, the U.S. Customs and Border Protection will be collecting cash deposits on all imported mattresses.
-By November, the government hopes to have these anti-dumping regulations completely in place, helping to keep our market competitive and fair without eliminating foreign manufacturers from the dynamic.
+In that same month, seven mattress manufacturers and two labor unions representing workers at two mattress producers filed seven antidumping (AD) duty petitions and one countervailing duty petition (CVD) “charging that unfairly traded imports of finished mattresses from a total of eight countries are causing material injury to the US mattress industry.”

 It’s pertinent to note, these tariffs only apply to mattresses containing innersprings or foam, excluding futon mattresses, air mattresses (including inflatable air mattresses), and waterbeds.